ericlindsey/gnss-snr-skyplot/README.md

 The choice of S1/S2 observable, binning size for azimuth and elevation are hard-coded in the file params.config.
 Feel free to change them as you like.

 ## Testing and examples
 From the main directory, run ./test_snr_plots.sh.
-This runs './make_skymaps.sh <site>' where site=at01, so it will create a basic sky plot from the snippet of test data included with the gnssSNR utility.
+This runs './make_skymaps.sh site' where site=at01, so it will create a basic sky plot from the snippet of test data included with the gnssSNR utility.
 <img src="at01_S1_skyplot.png" width=400>

 This looks pretty sparse because the test data is so short.
 Use a full day of data, or better yet, up to a month of data to get a good average.